Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 	On failure, your next attack on the target misses the weak spot but deals an extra <mark style="background: #930000A6;">1d4</mark> [[Combat Mechanics#Piercing Damage |piercing damage]].
 Else:
 	On success, you find their mental 'weak spot' and can pressure them to tell you **anything you want to know**.
-	On failure, they resist your attempts but gain <mark style="background:  #FFAD0085;">-1</mark> to rolls meant to deceive you
+	On failure, they resist your attempts but gain [[Dice mechanics#Disadvantage|Disadvantage]]  to Intuition and Charisma rolls against you

 --------------
 <b><ins><i>The Plan:</i></ins></b>